 If you are interested in stopping in places such as Potamida or Millia Mountain Resort (more about those later, at the end of the post), this is the way you have to choose.

-As a personal note, I suffer from extreme vertigo in the mountains.
+On a personal note, I suffer from extreme vertigo in the mountains.
 However, I’ve found that if instead of being a front-seat passenger I’m sitting at the back or -even better- I’m driving, I can go through Topolia in a breeze.

 I’ve spoken with many visitors with the same condition, and all seem to confirm that these recipes help.